Data Protection Policy – Customers

 The GDPR applies to our business relationships with our customers, but applies equally to our relationships with our staff i.e. Directors, Shareholders, Management, Staff.

-It is company policy of BHP Insurances that all Staff, Directors, Consultants and support service providers must comply at all times with both the letter and the spirit of the GDPR and respect the customers rights to data privacy and data security at all times.
+It is company policy of BHP Community that all Staff, Directors, Consultants and support service providers must comply at all times with both the letter and the spirit of the GDPR and respect the customers rights to data privacy and data security at all times.

 Our Data Protection Policy and Procedures will be subject to annual review.